Practical tips for North Americans travelling to England

 Debit cards are widely used.
 MasterCard and Visa credit cards are generally accepted, American Express less so.
 Chip and PIN technology has been in place for over a decade.
 Chip and PIN technology is standard in Canada and common in Mexico, but many U.S. cards use Chip and Signature technology.
 With Chip and PIN cards, the cardholder enters a personal identification number (PIN) to validate the transaction.
 With Chip and Signature cards, the cardholder signature is required either on a paper receipt or on the credit card reader.
 The Chip and Signature cards may be accepted in places where a paper receipt allowing for a signature can be issued, but may not be usable at automatic kiosks (e.g. rail ticket dispensers).
 You might want to check with your credit card issuer to confirm the card can be used overseas.
 Four digit PINs, which are what I am used to, are the standard.
 I’ve read that some U.S. institutions allow 5 digit PINs.
 If your card has a five digit PIN, you should change it to a four digit code to use the card overseas.

 “Tap” technology on contactless cards is becoming more common in England.
 If your card is equipped with the contactless chip, you can simply tap it on the card reader or wave it in front of the machine.
-Contactless payment is allowed only for purchases under £30.
+Contactless payment is widely used for purchases under £30.

 As of January 2018, businesses in the United Kingdom are no longer allowed to add a surcharge for credit card payments.
 The added fees had been in place to cover the business cost of processing the payment.
 Not every business charged them, but I have encountered a few that did.
 Most surprisingly and annoyingly, one was a hotel’s online booking site where I had no other option than to pay by credit card.